sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 **3. Create a Sensu Slack handler**

-Open the `sensu-slack-handler.json` handler definition provided with the sandbox, and edit the definition to include your Slack channel, webhook URL, and the `sensu-slack-handler` asset.
+Open the `sensu-slack-handler.json` handler definition provided with the sandbox in your preferred text editor.
+Edit the definition to include your Slack channel, webhook URL, and the `sensu-slack-handler` asset.

 {{< highlight shell >}}
 "env_vars": [